Frequently Asked Questions

 North Point Ministries has been using the combination of video sermons and local ministry staff preaching since the summer of 2001 and so far have found them to be quite effective.
 From time to time, we will have live speakers for holidays, to address local Gwinnett Church topics, and to take advantage of opportunities to invite live speakers.

 Gwinnett Church (GC) is one of the churches that make up North Point Ministries (NPM).
-Andy Stanley is the founder and senior pastor of North Point Ministries, which has seven churches in the Atlanta area: Browns Bridge Church, Buckhead Church, Decatur City Church, East Cobb Church, Gwinnett Church, North Point Community Church, and Woodstock City Church.
+Andy Stanley is the founder and senior pastor of North Point Ministries, which has eight churches in the Atlanta area: Browns Bridge Church, Buckhead Church, Decatur City Church, East Cobb Church, Gwinnett Church, Hamilton Mill Church, North Point Community Church, and Woodstock City Church.
 Therefore, the senior pastor of Gwinnett Church is Andy Stanley.
-Reed More is the lead pastor and leads the staff of both Gwinnett Church Sugar Hill and Gwinnett Church Hamilton Mill in its day-to-day operations and in discerning the ministry needs of those who attend both of the Gwinnett Church campuses and those who live in the community.
+Reed Moore is the lead pastor and leads the staff of Gwinnett Church in its day-to-day operations and in discerning the ministry needs of those who attend Gwinnett Church and those who live in the community.

-We cannot commit to how often Andy will speak live at Gwinnett Church Sugar Hill or Gwinnett Church Hamilton Mill.
+We cannot commit to how often Andy will speak live at Gwinnett Church.
 All of our locations are a high priority for Andy and for North Point Ministries.
-He will, from time to time, speak in person at one of our Gwinnett Church campuses as his schedule permits.
+He will, from time to time, speak in person at Gwinnett Church as his schedule permits.

 It means that we are not affiliated with a denomination, such as Baptist, Methodist, etc. In organizing this church, our desire was to be an attractive environment for those who do not regularly attend church.
 We feel that denominational titles mean more to people who already attend church than people who don’t.
 We have discovered that there are more disadvantages to a denominational title than there are advantages.